Draugr: Prevention and destruction

 Traditionally in Iceland, a pair of open iron scissors was placed on the chest of the recently deceased, and straws or twigs might be hidden among their clothes.
 The big toes were tied together or needles were driven through the soles of the feet to keep the dead from being able to walk.
 Tradition also held that the coffin should be lifted and lowered in three directions as it was carried from the house to confuse a possible draugr's sense of direction.

-The most effective means of preventing the return of the dead was believed to be a corpse door, a special door through which the corpse was carried feet-first with people surrounding it so that the corpse couldn't see where it was going.
+The most effective means of preventing the return of the dead was believed to be a corpse door, a special door through which the corpse was carried feet-first with people surrounding it so that the corpse could not see where it was going.
 The door was then bricked up to prevent a return.
 It is speculated that this belief began in Denmark and spread throughout the Norse culture, founded on the idea that the dead could only leave through the way they entered.

 In the "Eyrbyggja saga," draugrs are driven off by holding a "door-doom."
 One by one, they are summoned to the door-doom, given judgment, and forced out of the home by this legal method.
 The home is then purified with holy water to ensure that they never come back.

-Folklore
+Faroese folklore

+In Faroese folklore, the draugr (dreygur) is said to be a type of undead being that inhabits the mountains and hills of the Faroe Islands.
+It is typically described as a large, strong creature with pale skin and long, dark hair.
+It is often depicted as being cannibalistic.